correial/correial.github.io/content/_index.md

 <div style="clear: both;"></div> <!-- This ensures content below the images is cleared of float or flex constraints. -->

-<p>Junior at Cornell University studying Mechanical Engineering with a focus in Robotics.</p>
+<p>Junior at Cornell University studying Mechanical Engineering with a focus in Robotics</p>

-<p>Here on campus I am on the Cornell Nexus Project Team as well as the Cornell United Soccer Club Team.</p>
+<p>Here on campus I am on the Cornell Nexus Project Team as well as the Cornell United Soccer Club Team.
+I will be updating my site through the semester to reflect my progress in Fast Robot MAE4190/ECE4160</p>